 BOTOX, laser resurfacing, and microneedling are all popular choices.
 If you go down this route, be sure to choose a qualified and experienced practitioner that you can trust.

-In the meantime, there are several things you can do to reduce breakouts.
+If you’re still suffering from menopause related acne, there are several things you can do to reduce breakouts.

 Cleansing regularly with salicylic acid can help to reduce excess sebum and minimize blocked pores.
 Some women also find acne-busting success by eating a low-carb diet.